Image

 Get Started

-Securing a Limited Driving Privilege (Hardship License) in Saline County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Saline County, MO

 If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Saline County, MO.
 You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
 If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as: